Class notes

 - Scaffolds are fragments of genome that you make using pipeline.
 If same data and same pipeline, should end up with pretty similar scaffolds.

-8 Genetic basis of speciation II
+8 Genetic basis of speciation II: Which genes?

 2025-10-09

-8.1 Regulatory sequences
+8.1 Structural vs regulatory sequences

-- In crows, colour divergence not always necessarily due to differences in amino acids but rather in coding regions like introns
+In crows, colour divergence was not always necessarily due to differences in amino acids but rather in non-coding regions like introns.
+Do regulatory changes underlie qualitatively different types of phenotypic change?

-- “regulatory evolution is the creative force underlying morphological diversity across the evolutionary spectrum, from variation within species to body plans”
+“regulatory evolution is the creative force underlying morphological diversity across the evolutionary spectrum, from variation within species to body plans”

-- Functional equivalence of distant homologs: many animal toolkit proteins exhibit functional equivalency (redundancy) in vivo when substituted for one another
+- Functional equivalence of distant homologs: many animal toolkit proteins exhibit functional equivalency (redundancy) in vivo when substituted for one another.

 - Infrequent toolkit gene duplication

-- Vast regulatory networks of transcription factors: individual regulatory proteins (transcription factors) control scores to hundreds of target gene CREs; so changes to TF are “catastrophic”
+- Vast regulatory networks of transcription factors: individual regulatory proteins (transcription factors) control scores to hundreds of target gene CREs; so changes to TF are “catastrophic”.

-- Gene duplications can accomplish many of cis-regulatory genes’ special claims (we now know gene duplication rates are almost similar to point mutation rates)
+Hoekstra & Coyne (2007): morphological changes are actually not so special.
+Gene duplications can accomplish many of cis-regulatory genes’ special claims (we now know gene duplication rates are almost similar to point mutation rates).
+And some “regulatory” changes are actually structural: transcription factors include some of fastest evolving human genes (?).

-- Later, more evidence of both factors.
-Both Carroll and Hoekstra ended up publishing later concluding opposite to their own earlier POV.
+At the time, there was also more evidence of protein changes than CR changes, but later we have seen that both factors are important.
+Interestingly, both Carroll and Hoekstra ended up publishing later concluding the very opposite of their own earlier POVs.

 Discussion: Genetic basis of speciation II (Gene regulation)